laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ### Decoder Requirements
 The decoder MUST decode both the integer and floating-point form.

+## Big Numbers, Tags 2 and 3

+The requirements for these are part of {{PreferredSerialization}}.
+Note that this is an oddity for backwards compatibility and better support for 128-bit integers.
+Normally all deterministic requirements for tags are at the data model level and thus not part of {{PreferredSerialization}}.

 ## Big Floats and Decimal Fractions, Tags 4 and 5